Zondax/ledger-oasis/docs/cipher-transactions-ui.md

 1. The proposed UI favors ParaTime ID instead of the Genesis root hash.
 This is because the ParaTime ID is more common (e.g. on the block explorer, network parameters page).
 Is this fine?
+2. The underlying transaction for making a Deposit to a ParaTime is actually of type `Withdraw`, because the ParaTime "withdraws" tokens from the user's consensus address to the ParaTime.
+How do we discriminate between ParaTime's withdraw which is actually a deposit and any other general consensus withdraw transactions?
+3. Deposit requires two transactions (allowance + deposit).
+Could we unify the UI on Ledger to sign both transactions with a single user intervention?